 Big South Fork NRRA had requested a permanent increase to base funding to address the workload associated with existing oil and gas sites and future operations.
 A single biological science technician was coordinating the oil and gas program prior to 2009.
 The park received a partial funding increase in 2008 and the full funding increase in 2009.
 The funding increase provides for salaries and supporting costs for 3 full-time positions.
 A geologist and biological science technician were hired in 2009 and one permanent position is presently vacant.
-Duties for the oil and gas staff include: inspecting existing oil and gas operations; coordinating plugging and reclamation of orphaned wells.; monitoring park resources in the vicinity of oil and gas sites; coordinating with NPS technical staff to insure wells meet 9B regulations; and coordinating with operators for development of plans of operations.
+Duties for the oil and gas staff include: inspecting existing oil and gas operations; coordinating with state environmental programs to ensure operations are in compliance with state regulations; coordinating plugging and reclamation of orphaned wells.; monitoring park resources in the vicinity of oil and gas sites; coordinating with NPS technical staff to insure wells meet 9B regulations; and coordinating with operators for development of plans of operations.
 The present estimated cost of running this program, which can vary year to year, is approximately \$287,000 per year, which includes the salaries of the three full-time employees noted above; contributions from other staff (e.g., wildlife biologist, archeologist, community planner, botanist, and chief of resource management); and other miscellaneous costs (Blount, pers. comm., 2009b).